TWAH/bsky-whatsmid/README.md

 ## WARNING ⚠️

-"I wouldn't trust this code as far as I can throw it.
-If it was hosted on a server, I'd be able to throw it pretty far, but I still wouldn't trust it." - Copilot

-Idk, Copilot, are we talking about a 1u server or the whole rack?

-Anyway, code might be trash, it might be bullet proof, use it at your own risk etc.
+I wouldn't trust this code as far as I can throw it.
+Code might be trash, it might be bullet proof, use it at your own risk etc.

 ---